Planned Maintenance

 Maintenance is an important aspect of ensuring an asset remains in a workable and safe condition.
 This can apply to almost any asset from a handheld electric drill right up to sophisticated technology in a laboratory.
 Maintenance involves all activities relating to providing an adequate level of service and limiting down time of that asset.
 The ultimate goal of maintenance is reliability and safety.
 But it can and does save valuable time and money from potential breakdowns or failures.

-Categories of maintenance
+Definition of Planned maintenance

 - Cleaning